kalab-oto/zoraptera-occurrence-dataset/README.md

 # Zoraptera Occurrence Dataset
-The dataset is stored in `zoraptera.csv` file, its based on Darwin Core standard, and is updated manually or by semi-automated [workflow](https://github.com/kalab-oto/zoraptera-occurrence-dataset/edit/main/README.md#dataset-update-workflow) described below.
+The dataset is stored in `zoraptera_occs.csv` file, its based on Darwin Core standard, and is updated manually or by semi-automated [workflow](https://github.com/kalab-oto/zoraptera-occurrence-dataset/edit/main/README.md#dataset-update-workflow) described below.

 ## How to cite:
 If you use this repository, please cite both the asociated paper and the used version of data/repository itself.